 This memoir by the author showcases her own caregiving experience for her spouse who was afflicted by Parkinson’s disease.
 The gut-wrenching challenges which she faced, right up until the end are vividly chronicled, along with her own practical suggestions for coping with it all.

 Phoenix Health Care assistance

-Many of the challenges faced by family caregivers are also managed by our professionals at MD Home Health and MD Home Assist, and as respected members of the Arizona Health Care network, our caregivers are always ready and willing to take on new challenges for our clients.
+Many of the challenges faced by family caregivers are also managed by our professionals at MD Home Health and MD Home Assist, and as respected members of the Arizona Health Care network, our caregivers in phoenix az are always ready and willing to take on new challenges for our clients.
 Contact us at your earliest convenience, so we can discuss home health care for your loved one or for yourself.